πŸ’š Make someone smile

 03

-Whisk in a quick W or M motion until frothy.
-Takes about 30–60 seconds.
+Whisk quickly in a W or M motion until smooth and lightly frothy.

 04

-Matcha is best enjoyed fresh.
-Sip straight, or top up with steamed milk for a latte.
+Drink as-is, or top with milk and ice for a matcha latte.

 Matcha grades explained